 “My house, little one, my…mayor’s mansion.
-Or should I call it my general’s mansion.”
+Or…general’s estate.”
 He laughed sad and soft.
-Peering at it and shaking his head to untorn threads of the past.
+Peering at it and shaking his head to untorn threads of past.
 She turned in his arms and that pulled him back so he enfolded the maid from behind.
 Her soft belly dwelled behind that wall, and his heart hurt to memory.

 The Cetra’s hands fluttered to alight on the leather, glancing up to ensure his permission.
 The general looked quizzically at that before saying, “Of course you can, little one.
 You never need ask.
 You’re always allowed.
 I want you to feel safe and secure.”
 With a sigh that seemed greater than her small form, Aeris rested her hands and leaned back.
 His steadfast embrace meant she could relax, and Sephiroth’s slight smile was true.
 It was joy to him to see her like this though dark memory tried to invade.

 “General’s estate sounds presumptuous,” he muttered, “and it’s not just mine anymore.
 It’s yours, too, my Aeris.”
 He squeezed her so gently.
 “Your ‘palace,’ my rose, is called Heaven’s Gate.”
 The little maid’s face told him all.
 “It was not a name I chose.
 It came with the house, a long time ago, when I first arrived in the Whispers.”

 “M-My house, master?”
 Her voice was so high a mouse would be given pause.

 “Yes,” he assured.
 “Your ‘palace,’ little one.
 Where else do queens reside?”
 His smile returned when he cupped her chin, and pale hair slide over her cheek.